Killer yeast

-A killer yeast is a yeast, such as Saccharomyces cerevisiae, which is able to secrete one of a number of toxic proteins which are lethal to susceptible cells.
-These "killer toxins" are polypeptides that kill sensitive cells of the same or related species, often functioning by creating pores in target cell membranes.
-These yeast cells are immune to the toxic effects of the protein due to an intrinsic immunity.
+A killer yeast is a yeast, such as certain strains of Saccharomyces cerevisiae, that is able to secrete one of a number of toxic proteins lethal to susceptible cells of their own or similar species.
+The "killer toxins" are polypeptides that often function by creating pores in the cell membranes of the target.
+The yeast cells that produce the protein are intrinsically immune to its effects.
 Killer yeast strains can be a problem in commercial processing because they can kill desirable strains.
 The killer yeast system was first described in 1963.
-Study of killer toxins helped to better understand the secretion pathway of yeast, which is similar to those of more complex eukaryotes.
+Study of the killer toxins helped to better understand the secretion pathway of yeast, which is similar to those of more complex eukaryotes.
 It also can be used in treatment of some diseases, mainly those caused by fungi.